 An AP with dot11HESRPOptionImplemented set to true that transmits an HE ER PPDU should set the TXVECTOR parameter SPATIAL_REUSE to SR_DISALLOW.

-A non-AP STA with dot11HESRPOptionImplemented set to true that transmits an HE SU PPDU, HE ER PPDU or HE MU PPDU should set the TXVECTOR parameter SPATIAL_REUSE to SR_DISALLOW.
+A non-AP STA with dot11HESRPOptionImplemented set to true that transmits an HE SU PPDU, HE ER PPDU or HE MU PPDU shall set the TXVECTOR parameter SPATIAL_REUSE when permitted by other conditions, to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED, otherwise to SR_DISALLOW.

 An HE STA that transmits an HE Trigger-based PPDU determines the value of the TXVECTOR parameter SPATIAL_REUSE according to 27.5.2.3 (STA behavior).